AsadK47/DWP-Tech-Test/README.md

 Latitudes can help you get the vertical axis correct and so has a limited range, but the longitude can vary much more heavily and so finding a rough estimate for London was necessary to start with.

+#### Running the App itself without SpringBoot
+There is a main method that will print out the first user and the rest of the contents in the instrucitons for this test.
+This is easily removable, however I left it in there if a console version wanted to be printed without having to start SpringBoot and check via the api.